 Customizable Network Configuration:

 Users can define their own network architecture, including subnets, route tables, and gateways.
-This flexibility allows for tailored network setups that meet specific application and business needs.
+This flexibility allows for tailored network setups that meet specific application and business needs, such as high-availability clusters.

 High Availability and Scalability